Skip to main content

 • Breath analysis

-• Obtain court approval should the defendant intend to leave the state of Colorado
+• Obtain court approval if the defendant intends to leave the state of Colorado

-• No alcohol and no drugs without prescription
+• No alcohol and no drugs without a prescription

 • No driving without a valid driver’s license